Thermokon

 Network Architecture:

-LoRaWAN® sensors record measured values and send AES128 encrypted data to a gateway.
+Are, for example, LoRaWAN® sensors that record measured values and send AES128 encrypted data to a gateway.

 Step 2 – Gateways: